microsoft/FastTrack/scripts/get-siteinventory/README.md

 ### All Options

-The script supports additional options, none are required except for the _url_ parameter.
+The script supports additional options, none are required except for the _Url_ parameter.

 |Option|Description|Default
 |----|--------------------------|--------------------------